-I’m excited to tell you about my new book, coming July 27 and available for pre-order now.
+I’m excited to tell you about my new book, available for pre-order now.
 It’s called Let’s Have a Talk: Conversations with Women on Art and Culture and, as you might guess from the title, it gathers together a bunch of interviews: eighty-eight across a thirteen-year span.
 Handsomely designed and published by KARMA, it’s a weighty tome that introduces readers to each interviewee’s work in an accessible format through discussions that are intimate, open, and comprehensive.
 I’m also thrilled that the cover and title hail from the artist Adrian Piper, who has two interviews in the book.

 The majority of these conversations first appeared on Artforum.com’s Interviews column, which I edited for eleven years.
 Several of the longer, Q&A pieces come from November magazine, which I cofounded in July 2020.
 (Lots of news is on the way from November; stay tuned.)